knative/docs/serving/deploying-with-private-registry.md

 A Service Account provides an identity for processes that run in a Pod.
 This Service Account will be used to link the build process for Knative to the Secrets you just created.

-1. Create a file named service-account.yaml containing the following .yaml.
+1. Create a file named `service-account.yaml` containing the following:

     ```yaml
     apiVersion: v1